 Shen Pao (神袍) were also stacked on the tables just right outside the Main Hall (大殿).
 These were bought by the devotees as offerings to NEG, with the devotees’ names written on it.
 The Shen Pao that were prepared specifically for NEG and The Jade Emperor were kept aside as these are only offered to the gods during the 10th day of the ninth lunar month; when NEG’s Jiu Tian Deng is lowered and the Inner Hall doors are shut.

 At around 10.45pm, the temple members began lighting up joss sticks and distributed to the devotees.
 At this point in time, the vegetarian birthday cake prepared for the celebration was brought out.
-Meanwhile, the medium of NEG (九皇大帝) was already in trance in the Inner Hall, and with the arrival of the Taoist priests, the celebration started.
+With the arrival of the Taoist priests, the celebration began.

 As the priest chanted, fruit baskets offered to NEG by his Kweh Gia were taken out from the Inner Hall respectively.
 These will be given back to them for the consumption of good luck.